microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

     return None
 ```

 Next, define helper functions that check whether a category is contained in a category list.
-Since categories can sometimes have more than one text description, each category label may be several strings, separated by commas.
-Checking whether a category label matches means checking whether any one of those elements is contained in the label, and whether any match occurs in the set.
+Since categories can sometimes have more than one text description, each category may contain several strings, separated by commas.
+Checking whether a category matches means checking whether any one of those elements is contained in the category name, and whether any match occurs in the set.

 ```python
 def labels_match(a, b):